NCEA Level 3 Engineering

 The course is a combination of theoretical and practical work in which the students are encouraged to develop and manufacture a product of interest.
-The focus of the course in 2019 will incorporate Achievement Standards that require the use of CNC routers. laser cutting and 3D printing, as well as the use of traditional machines and equipment.
+The focus of the course incorporates Achievement Standards that require the use of CNC routers. laser cutting and 3D printing, as well as the use of traditional machines and equipment.

 This subject should assist students in gaining a sound knowledge base and in making informed choices about further educational and career options in a wide range of engineering and design related fields.